horizoncd/horizoncd.github.io/docs/user-guide/administrator/kubernetes.md

 The following information is displayed:

-* Name - A unique name identifier for Kubernetes.
-* Display name - System internal display name.
+* Name - System internal display name.
 * Domain - Api-server access address.
 Domain name is recommended.
-* Kubeconfig - Configuration file for accessing Kubernetes
-* Ingress domain - The domain name bound to the ingress-nginx component in the k8s cluster
-* Prometheus url - Access address of prometheus providing rich indicator monitoring capabilities in the k8s cluster
-* Registry - Registry associated with the k8s cluster to which the mirror of the workload will be pushed
-* Disabled - Disable for maintenance or offline, After disable, you cannot select the k8s when creating an application cluster
+* Tags - Tags of the kubernetes, used to associate to groups.
+* Status - Show whether the kubernetes has been disabled.

 ## View kubernetes detail